irondrive/andromeda-server/README.md

 It is strongly recommended (but not required) to make sure that only the main entry point (`index.php`) is web-accessible.  `Andromeda` and `vendor` should be installed elsewhere (e.g. `/usr/lib`).
 This can be accomplished easily by changing the include path in the root `index.php`.
 Hiding the subdirectories is not strictly required, but having them accessible will reveal information including exact app patch versions (`metadata.json`), and exposing the vendor directory could include [other vulnerable code](https://thephp.cc/articles/phpunit-a-security-risk).
 In case the folders must exist in `/var/www`, .htaccess files are included restrict access with Apache 2.4, but manual configuration is needed for nginx or other servers.
 For development, the tools assume that the folders have not moved.

 ### CLI Install Steps
-Use the `server usage` command to see options for all available commands.
+Use the `core usage` command to see options for all available commands.

-1. Run `server dbconf --outfile` to generate database configuration.
+1. Run `core dbconf --outfile` to generate database configuration.
-2. Run `server install` to install the core database tables.
+2. Run `core install` to install the core database tables.
 This will enable all apps that are found in the apps folder, and return the list of them for step 3.
 3. Install all apps that require it.
-Hint: try `./andromeda-server server usage | grep install`.
+Hint: try `./andromeda-server core usage | grep install`.

-Installing the accounts app optionally will also create an initial administrator account (see its `server usage` entry).
+Installing the accounts app optionally will also create an initial administrator account (see its `core usage` entry).
 CLI usage does not require authentication generally but some actions may require running as a specific account using the `auth_sudouser` parameter.
 Some may require using a session.
 See the [accounts app wiki](https://github.com/lightray22/andromeda-server/wiki/Accounts-App#clients-and-sessions) for more information.

 The install commands are allowed by any user on any interface when required, so it is recommended to have public web access disabled during install.

 #### Database Config
-The `server dbconf` command is used to create database configuration.
+The `core dbconf` command is used to create database configuration.
 By default, it will return the contents of the file instead of writing it anywhere.
 Using `--outfile` as a flag will instead store the configuration file (`DBConfig.php`) by in the `Andromeda/` folder.
 An alternative output location can be picked by specifying a path/name with `--outfile path`.
 When Andromeda runs it checks its `Andromeda/`, `~/.config/andromeda`, `/usr/local/etc/andromeda` and `/etc/andromeda` in that order for `DBConfig.php`.

-For example to create and use an SQLite database and save the config file in the default location - `php index.php server dbconf --driver sqlite --dbpath mydata.s3db --outfile`.
+For example to create and use an SQLite database and save the config file in the default location - `php index.php core dbconf --driver sqlite --dbpath mydata.s3db --outfile`.
 SQLite is only recommended for testing or tiny deployments as it does not support concurrent access.

 ### Upgrading
-When the code being run does not match the version stored in the database, running `server upgrade` is required.
+When the code being run does not match the version stored in the database, running `core upgrade` is required.
 This will automatically update all apps.
 Apps can also have their `(myapp) upgrade` command run separately if supported.
-Hint: `./andromeda-server server usage | grep upgrade`.
+Hint: `./andromeda-server core usage | grep upgrade`.

 The upgrade command is allowed by any user on any interface when required, so it is recommend to have public web access disabled during upgrades.